 How to stay ahead in Inheritance Tax Planning?

-With the ever-changing rules surrounding inheritance tax, you may feel confused as to how actually you can prepare for what some people call ‘death tax.’
-With news such as the Chancellor’s Rishi Sunak plans to increase inheritance tax to offset the cost of Covid-19 pandemic on the UK’s economy, combined with rising UK house prices, steps to reduce inheritance tax are no longer a consideration for the wealthiest, it is now a real concern for almost everyone.
+With the ever-changing rules surrounding inheritance tax, you may feel confused as to how you can actually prepare for what some people call the ‘death tax.’
+With news such as Chancellor’s Rishi Sunak plans to increase inheritance tax to offset the cost of the Covid-19 pandemic on the UK’s economy, combined with rising UK house prices, steps to reduce inheritance tax are no longer a consideration for the wealthiest, it is now a real concern for almost everyone.

 If you suspect that your estate will exceed £325,000, you should take some steps to ensure that what you own goes to the ones you love, not the taxman.